lnxpy/pyaction/docs/index.md

 ├── main.py
 └── requirements.txt
 ```

+!!!
+Note
+    Once you've installed all the dependencies of your action on your machine (or within a `venv`), make sure to run the following command and update the  `requirements.txt` file.
+Otherwise, your action won't be working properly.

+    ```bash
+    pip freeze > requirements.txt
+    ```

 #### `Include badges in readme`
 If you want to show <img alt="action-badge" src="https://img.shields.io/badge/Your_Action-white?logo=github-actions&label=GitHub%20Action&labelColor=white&color=0064D7"> and <img alt="cookiecutter-pyaction" src="https://img.shields.io/badge/cookiecutter--pyaction-white?logo=cookiecutter&label=Made%20with&labelColor=white&color=0064D7"> badges on your action's README page, then answer `y` to this question.